Is Online Gambling Legal in Texas? 2026

 Risks: What Texas Players Should Know

 No legal framework is without complexity, and players should understand the relevant caveats.
-First: while the sweepstakes model is federally compliant, Texas has not passed explicit legislation authorizing sweepstakes casinos.
-The legal protection comes from federal preemption and AG opinion, not a specific state statute.
+First: Texas has not passed explicit legislation authorizing sweepstakes casinos, so the model relies on how no-purchase-necessary sweepstakes are treated, not a specific state statute.
 Second: local jurisdictions (counties, municipalities) may have their own ordinances.
-Third: players should only use licensed, regulated sweepstakes platforms — unlicensed offshore sites operating as casinos (not sweepstakes) do expose players to legal risk.
+Third: players should stick to reputable social sweepstakes platforms — unlicensed offshore sites operating as real-money casinos (not sweepstakes) do expose players to legal risk.

 Texas 2026 Legislative Outlook